Skip to main content

 LLM Providers

-For internal LLM endpoints (vLLM, Ollama, a LiteLLM proxy, or any OpenAI-compatible server) that live inside your private network, open Project Settings > LLM Provider, expand the custom provider, and pick a bridge in the Route via Bridge dropdown.
-Every LLM request from any agent that uses this provider will be tunnelled through the bridge.
+For private LLM endpoints (vLLM, Ollama, a LiteLLM proxy, or any OpenAI-compatible server), open Project Settings > LLM Provider, expand the custom provider, and pick a bridge in the Route via Bridge dropdown.
+Every LLM request from an agent that uses this provider is tunnelled through the bridge.

 3